github/codeql/ql/src/Security/CWE-829/ArtifactPoisoningMedium.md

 ### Correct Usage

-The following example, correctly creates a temporary directory and stores the contents of the artifact there before calling `cmd.sh`.
+The following example, correctly creates a temporary directory and extracts the contents of the artifact there before calling `cmd.sh`.

 ```yaml
 name: Insecure Workflow